tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 Too much to list here, but here are some highlights:

-- Twig, a template engine, is used inside template files in lieu of PHP
+- Twig, a template engine by SensioLabs, is used inside template files in lieu of PHP
 - Responsive design elements are included by default
 - Breakpoints can be set and used across modules and themes
 - Support for IE8 and below is dropped meaning the use of jQuery 2.0, HTML5, and CSS3 (including pseudo selectors) are now supported
-- Classy, a new base theme is introduced
+- Classy, a new base theme, is introduced
 - CSS: far fewer IDs are used, default classes are no longer in core but are moved to Classy, CSS file structure now uses SMACSS and class names follow the BEM format
 - CSS and JS files are attached to pages differently
 - template.php becomes the slightly better-named [theme-name].theme

-Check out Drupal's [change log](https://www.drupal.org/list-changes/published/drupal?keywords_description=&to_branch=&version=&created_op=%3E%3D&created%5Bvalue%5D=&created%5Bmin%5D=&created%5Bmax%5D=&impacts%5B%5D=3) for a comprehensive (but, unfortunately, only mildly searchable) list of changes.
+Check out Drupal's [change log](https://www.drupal.org/list-changes/published/drupal?keywords_description=&to_branch=&version=&created_op=%3E%3D&created%5Bvalue%5D=&created%5Bmin%5D=&created%5Bmax%5D=&impacts%5B%5D=3) for a comprehensive list of changes.

 ### Why all the changes?